briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     unemployment compensation; Ohio works first; prevention, retention and contingency benefits and services; disability financial assistance;
     retirement benefits or health care coverage from a state retirement system;
     economic development assistance as defined in Ohio R.C.
-9.66; or other benefits administered by a governmental agency or paid out of a public treasury.
+[9.66][ORC Section 9.66]; or other benefits administered by a governmental agency or paid out of a public treasury.

     5. _(5)_ The statement is made with purpose to secure the issuance by a governmental agency of a license, permit, authorization, certificate,